MISSION & HISTORY

 In our first year of programming, F&CC made a significant impact in our region.
 Our proudest accomplishments of 2019 include...

-Hosting two farm service day events, engaging 17 underserved youth in ag-education and hands-on ag-activities.
+Hosting two farm service days, engaging 17 underserved youth in educational agricultural activities;

-Although our programs are primarily intended to serve disadvantaged Gateway city individuals and families, a secondary goal is to support local farmers.
-Our programs offer farmers a way to reach new markets, build their community and workforce, while feeding families in need.
+Although our programs are primarily intended to serve disadvantaged Gateway city individuals and families, a secondary goal is to support our farm partners.
+Elliot Farm (Lakeville) and Colchester Farm (Plympton) host our programs, which help them reach new markets, build their community and workforce, while feeding families in need.

 Farm to Future